DryBasic/203-graph-to-rdb/README.md

 # GraphToRDB Demo

-Please refer to `demo.ipynb` for an interactive demo of the graph transformer package.
+Please refer to `demo.ipynb` for an interactive demo of the graph transformer package using data from neo4j's demo movie database.

 Note that while the recommended usage is to treat the package as a simple object with your relational output as an attribute, several utilities can be accessed for "non-standard" workflows.
 One such example being the schema validation utilities.